YU000jp/logseq-plugin-hierarchy-tool/readme.md

 1. [x] Incremental Page Search in dialog that create sub-page
 1. [x] Shortcut to enable toggling of the pop-up
 1. [ ] Sticky Heading Style https://github.com/zhouhua/obsidian-sticky-headings
+1. [ ] Adjustments need to be made after the db version of Logseq is released. ("heading:: true" and other properties).

 ## Prior art & Credit